 Why this model matters (especially in middle school)

-If you’ve ever thought, “Who is this kid and where did my sweet child go?” you’re not alone.
-Early adolescence is a rapid developmental upgrade.
-The PG 3–6–12 Model helps you make sense of what’s driving your tween/teen—so you can respond intentionally instead of reacting in the moment.
+The PG 3–6–12 Model helps you make sense of what’s driving your tween/teen's behavior so you can respond with intention and meet their needs, instead of reacting in the moment.

-At the core: these years are about biological safety + adult foundation building
+At the core: these years are about biological safety + adult foundation building.

 First, humans are wired to survive by belonging to a group.
 When kids feel accepted and valued, they can learn, regulate, and grow.
 When they don’t, you’ll often see conflict, shutdown, or risky behavior.